Master of Science Marriage and Family Therapy 48 Credits | School of Social and Behavioral Sciences | Bronx & Dobbs Ferry

 Students must complete three semesters of practicum, which include 200 hours at the practicum site each semester.
 Of this total of 600 hours, 300 must be client contact hours.
 Students who have registered for all three semesters of practicum but have not successfully accumulated 300 client contact hours are required to enroll in “Clinical Practicum Continuation” each term in order to see clients under supervision until the full 300 mandatory hours are met.
 No credit, but cost is equivalent to one credit of tuition.

 It is expected that Capstone students shall make satisfactory progress with their program’s culminating activity.
-After the student registers for all sections of their Capstone requirement, they will be given one subsequent term to complete their work.
+After the student registers for their Capstone requirement, they will be given one subsequent term to complete their work.

 The Maintaining Matriculation registration must be completed for this subsequent term if no other courses are taken.
 After this period, a Capstone Continuation fee (equal to the cost of one graduate credit) will be charged for each additional term required to complete the project.
 Students can only register for Capstone Continuation for two terms.